Introduction

 experiment to investigate the effects of various dietary starch levels on milk

 production was conducted on four cows.
-The four diets, T1, T2, T3, and T4, (in
+The four diets, T1, T2, T3, and T4 (in order of increasing starch equivalent), were fed for three weeks to each cow,

-and the total yield of milk in the third week of each period was recorded (i.e.
+and the total yield of milk in the third week of each period was recorded (i.e., the third week to minimise carry-over effects due to the use of treatments

 administered in a previous period).
 That is, the trial lasted 12 weeks since